couchbaselabs/cbmonitor2/README.md

 config-manager logging.level=debug
 ```

-To run the Grafana app, follow the instructions at [cbmonitor/README.md](cbmonitor/README.md).
+To run the Grafana app, use the docker command above or follow the instructions at [cbmonitor/README.md](cbmonitor/README.md).

 ## Testing